yunkunrao/tendermint.com/content/intro/abci-overview.md

 ## Contributions

-_Many thanks to Zaki Manian for providing the "Intro to TMSP" section._
+_Many thanks to Zaki Manian for providing the "Intro to ABCI" section._